t1/logging-interceptor/README.md

 </dependencies>
 ```

-Then you can activate the interceptor in the application's `breans.xml`:
+Then you can activate the interceptor in the application's `beans.xml`:

 ```xml
 <beans xmlns="http://java.sun.com/xml/ns/javaee" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"